This is tsunami Survivor K. Pasupathi’s incredible story of how he saved his and another person’s life when the 2004

-He said it was a typical pretty day when he and several of his successful friends were on the beach in Karaikal, Pondicherry, India, playing tennis together when he heard what he described as running water pouring from a faucet coming from the ocean.
-He stopped and looked out to the sea and noticed the water quickly rising, his feet were already underwater before he realized what was happening.
+He said it was a typical pretty day when he and several of his successful friends were on the beach in Karaikal, Pondicherry, India, playing tennis together.
+Suddenly, he heard a sound that he described as running water pouring from a faucet coming from the ocean.
+He stopped and looked out to the sea and noticed the water quickly rising.
+His feet were already underwater before he realized what was happening.

 Like any other day, he had brought his high-end $1,000 tennis racket with him and a couple of others that had cost him hundreds of dollars.
 Fearing for his life, he dropped them all and started running as fast as he could from the rising water.
 He saw a line of trees ahead of him and thought to himself that if he could quickly climb up one of them, he would be safe.

-Not realizing the danger they were in, Pasupathi’s friends were far behind him, still gathering their expensive tennis rackets.
+Unfortunately, not fully realizing the danger they were in, Pasupathi’s friends stayed behind, to gather and pack up their expensive tennis rackets.

 He was about to climb up a tree when a scene from the movie, “The Day After Tomorrow” came to mind.
 It was a scene when the main characters were running from a tidal wave and someone suggested they go into a building that was behind another building for additional protection.